akremjomaa/Pastry-Object-Detection/README.md

 ## 📌 Project Overview
 This project focuses on **object detection** applied to pastry products, including **pain au chocolat, éclair, muffin, donut, and tart**.
 The goal is to fine-tune **YOLOv11**, a state-of-the-art object detection model, to accurately detect and classify these pastries within images.

+This project was entirely **developed and trained using Google Colab**, leveraging its cloud-based GPU acceleration for efficient model training.

 We collected and annotated a **small dataset (100 images)**, conducted multiple training experiments with different hyperparameter configurations, and evaluated the model’s performance using quantitative and qualitative metrics.

 ---